-Safely Diluted Essential Oil Blends May Seem Weak At First
+Safely Diluted Essential Oil Blends May Smell Weak At First

 Essential oil dilution is important in order to significantly reduce the potential risk of developing skin irritation or permanent skin sensitization when applying essential oils topically.
 If you're not familiar with essential oil dilution, please start by reading AromaWeb's Guide to Essential Oil Dilution.

 That's simply because for so many of us, our daily routines are filled with all sorts of heavily fragranced commercial products, and our olfactory systems (our sense of smell) have adapted towards being bombarded with strongly fragranced products.
 Take a quick look through this partial list of the types of products many of us use on a nearly daily basis:

 - Toothpaste and Other Dental Products

 - Fabric Softener

 In comparison, your first blends may smell weak to you at first.
 This is normal.
 I experienced it myself when I first began blending almost 25 years ago.

 To overcome this so that your blends don't continue to smell weak to you, it's very important that you follow these simple tips: